-Please note that this document is currently being reworked to reflect our development plans for 2019.
+Please note that this document is currently being reworked to reflect our development plans.
 We do intend to offer an M.2 shield for Darsena, which we would like to support two M.2 connectors provisioned for Wireless Ethernet (WiFi) and FLASH storage (SSD).

 M.2, which is also known as "Next Generation Form Factor" (NGFF) is the follow on to other small scale connectors like Mini PCI Express and mSATA.
 The M.2 form factor is defined by the Peripheral Component Interconnect Special Interest Group (PCI-SIG) in the "PCI Express M.2 Specification Revision 1.0" and by The Serial ATA International Organization (SATA-IO) for M.2 SATA SSDs in the "Serial ATA Revision 3.2 Specification".
 The latter specification builds off of the PCI-SIG specification and can be purchased for a small fee.
 However, expect to pay a lot more for the core PCI-SIG specification.